Call of Duty: Modern Warfare 3: Plot

-Meanwhile, a four-man Delta Force team codename "Metal" assists U.S. forces in defense of New York City, currently under siege by Russian troops.
-Metal destroys a radio jammer and re-establish USAF superiority.
-They then raid an Oscar II-class submarine and use its own missile payload to destroy the Russian Navy in New York Bay, prompting Russia to withdraw its forces from the East Coast.
+Concurrently, a Delta Force squad called-signed Metal helps the defending American forces in New York City against Russian troops.
+After destroying a radio jammer at the New York Stock Exchange Building, Team Metal assists Navy SEALs in hijacking an Oscar II-class submarine and using its missile payload to destroy the Russian Navy in New York Bay.
+Once air superiority is regained and the enemy fleet is destroyed, Russia withdraws all its forces from the East Coast.